 Companies can benefit from more customs classification guidance

 “The DSV Customs Classification team consists of subject matter experts who have an in-depth understanding of global merchandise as well as the legal aspects of customs tariffs.
-They ensure that products are thoroughly analyzed and matched with the relevant tariff numbers,” says Robert Wisniewski.
+They ensure that products are thoroughly analysed and matched with the relevant tariff numbers,” says Robert Wisniewski.

-The risks associated with the use of the wrong classification ranges from simple errors and time wasted to disputes with authorities that can take time, cost a lot of money and cause delays in deliveries.
+The risks associated with the use of the wrong classification ranges from simple errors and time spent to disputes with authorities that can take time, cost a lot of money and cause delays in deliveries.
 In serious cases, customers even risk having shipments seized and import privileges denied.

 The DSV Customs Classification service is live from 4 February 2021.